David-Coles-DC/mental-health-awareness/README.md

 [Back to contents](#contents)

+## Styling

+I used a website called [ColorHunt](https://colorhunt.co/palette/181c143c3d37697565ecdfcc) to find some suitable colours for the website, the colours I went with in the end were supposed to be calming and pleasant on the eyes.

 ## Testing

 I used the W3C Markup validation service to check that my HTML was valid, there were no issues raised.